HirokiYamamoto0222/ARM-on-Claims-data/README.md

 ### ARM-on-Claims-data
-This repository contains the source code for the paper “Early detection of adverse drug reaction signals by association rule mining using large-scale administrative claims data”
+This repository contains source codes for the paper “Early detection of adverse drug reaction signals by association rule mining using large-scale administrative claims data”

-Study Highlights
+## Study Highlights
 To evaluate the performance of the data-mining approach in detecting adverse drug reaction (ADR) signals, we created a global gold standard consisting of 92 positive and 88 negative drug–event pairs based on clinical evidence.

 Association rule mining on administrative claims data for ADR signal detection has the potential to serve as a complementary tool for existing pharmacovigilance strategies.